 The life of a teacher is a busy one.
 Every year I say to myself that I just need to get through September and things will calm down.
 The kids will settle into our routines we love.
 I will magically be ready for the inevitable roadblocks that appear.
 Heck, I will even anticipate them.

 Then October rolls in and that “calming down” thing just isn’t true.
-October has its own busy and so does November, December and every other month.
-Teaching is wild ride – always.
+October has its own busy and so do November, December and every other month.
+Teaching is a wild ride – always.

 I’m seeing a lot of conversations on social media about the weight of teaching.
 The feeling many have in October, the October Slump.
 Many use the phrase “just holding my head above water” or “treading water” — this whole idea that we are just about to drown.